-The Node Graph is the primary canvas where you create and connect nodes to build your designs.
-It provides a visual representation of your entire workflow.
+Nograph is the primary place where you create and connect nodes to build your illustrations, designs.
+It provides a visual representation of entire data flow like creating a start then bending it.
+Nodegraph allows to create complex system that layers can’t offer in a organized manner.

 Source (Input)